 Alternatively, you can run your fundraising campaign offline and donate the proceeds directly to us once completed.
 See below for more information about how to process cash / offline donations.

-It’s easier than ever to ask for donations for your fundraiser.
 Social media provides a quick, easy and engaging way to share the link to your fundraising page.
 Try to share the story of why you’re doing what you’re doing, why you’ve chosen to support Wild at Heart Foundation, and any other details that will help people to connect with your personal challenge; we all love a story!
 Make sure to tag us in your posts and stories and we’ll do our best to share.

-The key to a successful fundraiser is promotion.
 Be sure to tell your friends, family, and colleagues about your plans – email details of your fundraiser and share on social media to encourage people to sponsor you or attend your event.

 If you’ve collected cash donations or proceeds from a raffle, sale or event, you can send these to Wild at Heart Foundation in a number of ways.
 The easiest is to bank it yourself, and then send us a donation via our website for the same amount.
 You can also send via cheque or bank transfer.